 Sessions eight and nine revisit the upper and lower segments of the body working to integrate them with the spine and with each other to work in unison as a whole transmitting kinetic energy throughout.

 This is the other half of session eight.
 For example, if we worked the lower body in the previous session, session nine will focus on integration of upper structures.

-The goal is always integration of the pelvic girdle and shoulder girdle in sessions eight and nine and their respective relationship to & from the spine.
+The goal is always integration of the pelvic girdle and shoulder girdle in sessions eight and nine and their respective relationship to and from the spine.

 Session ten is typically customized to each individual’s needs and body finalizing all the goals of previous sessions.
-This is our opportunity to integrate and complete, at least for now, all we've been able to address through this ten series.
+This is our opportunity to integrate and complete, at least for now, all we have been able to address through the Ten Series.

 What's next?
 After the Rolfing Ten-Series

 The Ten-Series is designed to leave your structure at a balanced place.
 Some clients will need or want to continue after the completion of the Ten Series and others will not need to.

 Some considerations for post ten series may be the following:

 - Some clients decide to use Rolfing to ease muscle soreness and promote relaxation in their bodies instead of massage.
 Many clients find enormous benefits at Whole Body Kinetics and with a monthly Rolfing SI maintenance program, coupled with online group mat Pilates classes.